Bhutanise People Showing Their Traditional Dance

 Your guide will be trained in basic first aid, and Boundless Adventure provides local emergency contacts and evacuation support if needed.
 Political situations are stable, and COVID-19 restrictions have eased.
 But always check the latest travel advisories before departure.

-Group vs Private Nepal Bhutan Tour Options
+Group vs Private tour in Nepal and Bhutan Options

 Group Tours: